 With just a little planning you can make sure your loved ones and your community are supported far into the future.
 Look inside the Leave a Legacy brochure to see how estate planning and planned giving through Pride Foundation can make this possible.

 Including Pride Foundation in your estate plans means you join a wonderful community of thoughtful and generous people who want to leave a legacy of compassion and care and who believe in the vision that someday, there will be full equality for LGBTQ people and their families.

 As a Visionary, you receive annual acknowledgment in Pride Foundation publications, invitations to donor events and briefings, and our enduring gratitude.
 Join with the over 200 Pride Foundation Visionaries by letting us know that you have included Pride Foundation in your estate plans.

-For questions, or to let us know that you have included Pride Foundation in your plans, please contact Jody Waits, Director of Community Giving at 1.800.735.7287.
+For questions, or to let us know that you have included Pride Foundation in your plans, please contact Karen Mudd, Director of Community Giving at 1.800.735.7287.

 Find an Attorney

 The links below will take you to directories where you can find an attorney in your area that works with LGBT people and families.